- pygame module to transform surfaces

 A Surface transform is an operation that moves or resizes the pixels.
 All these functions take a Surface to operate on and return a new Surface with the results.

 Some of the transforms are considered destructive.
 These means every time they are performed they lose pixel data.
 Common examples of this are resizing and rotating.
-For this reason, it is better to retransform the original surface than to keep transforming an image multiple times.
+For this reason, it is better to re-transform the original surface than to keep transforming an image multiple times.
 (For example, suppose you are animating a bouncing spring which expands and contracts.
 If you applied the size changes incrementally to the previous images, you would lose detail.
 Instead, always begin with the original image and scale to the desired size.)

-This can flip a Surface either vertically, horizontally, or both.
-Flipping a Surface is nondestructive and returns a new Surface with the same dimensions.
+flip_yare booleans that control whether to flip each axis.
+Flipping a Surface is non-destructive and returns a new Surface with the same dimensions.

-Resizes the Surface to a new resolution.
+Resizes the Surface to a new size, given as (width, height).
 This is a fast scale operation that does not sample the results.

 An optional destination surface can be used, rather than have it create a new one.
 This is quicker if you want to repeatedly scale something.
-However the destination must be the same size as the (width, height) passed in.
+However the destination must be the same size as the size (width, height) passed in.
 Also the destination surface must be the same format.

 Unfiltered counterclockwise rotation.
 The angle argument represents degrees and can be any floating point value.
 Negative angle amounts will rotate clockwise.